San Francisco Price Per Square Foot Soaring!

 The good news is that price per square foot will offer a quick sense of how a particular neighborhood is trending, and it can be a good starting point for understanding a properties value.
 Let’s say you are interested in a home that is listed for close to what the average price per square foot is for that particular neighborhood, you can then ask the question is this an average house?
 How is the location, the view, the layout etc?
 If the answer to these questions is that they are all above average it is much easier to understand that the house will probably sell for more than the average price.

-Via the price per square foot graph on the website Price Squares it looks like, on average, price per square foot in San Francisco for condos and houses have gone up from about $500 per square foot in February 2012 to about $685 per square foot in June 2014!
+Price per square foot in San Francisco for condos and houses have gone up from about $500 per square foot in February 2012 to about $685 per square foot in June 2014!
 That means on average a 1000 square foot property costs almost $200,000 more today than it did a bit over two years ago.
 This includes every neighborhood in all ten districts from the Marina to Hunter’s Point and Mission Bay to the Outer Sunset.

 Want to discuss the pricing of your home or a home you are considering putting an offer on?
 I can explain the history of the neighborhood, how it has been trending, and who your competition will most likely be.
 Send me an email and let’s find a time to talk!